 Important Information about Procedures for Opening and Maintaining your HSA Sample Clauses

 Important Information about Procedures for Opening and Maintaining your HSA.
 To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each individual who opens an account.
 What this means for you, when you open an HSA, you are required to provide your name, residential address, date of birth, and identification number.
 As part of the ongoing maintenance of your HSA we may require other information or documentation that allows us to identify you.
 You understand that your HSA may be closed if additional verification is not possible.
-Upon such closure, funds deposited in your HSA will be returned to you, less any fees or expenses chargeable against your HSA, or penalties or surrender charges associated with the early withdrawal of any savings instrument or other investment in your HSA.
+Upon such closure, funds deposited in your HSA will be returned to you, or your employer, less any fees or expenses chargeable against your HSA, or penalties or surrender charges associated with the early withdrawal of any savings instrument or other investment in your HSA.
 Neither we nor your HSA Administrator shall be liable for any tax consequences or tax withholdings you may incur as a result of the transfer or distribution of your assets.

 AutoNDA by SimpleDocs